tpm-rs/governance/org-docs/ACKNOWLEDGEMENTS.md

-The organizational and repository document templates including the charter and other organization and repository documents are adapted from MVG-0.1-beta from GitHub.
+The organizational and repository document templates including the charter and other Project and repository documents are adapted from MVG-0.1-beta from GitHub.

 MVG-0.1-beta is Made with love by GitHub and Licensed under the